 No Trespass Order.
-An order issued by Campus Security, the Office of Residence Life, or the Vice President for Campus Life and Operational Management that indicates to an individual that until he/she/they are not permitted on campus until further notice and may be subject to arrest.
+An order issued by Campus Security, Residence Life, or the Senior Vice President that indicates to an individual that they are not permitted on campus until further notice and may be subject to arrest.

 Non-Consensual Sexual Contact.
 Any sexual contact that occurs without consent constitutes non-consensual sexual contact.
 Examples of sexual contact include, but are not limited to, intentional touching of a person's genitalia, groin, breast, or buttocks or the clothing covering any of those areas, or using force to cause the person to touch his/her/their own genitalia, groin, breast, or buttocks.